lkesteloot/unsong/unsong.md

 “The blue sail?”

-“…is a good Roman Catholic,” said John, smiling.
+“... is a good Roman Catholic,” said John, smiling.
 “It only responds to the prayers of a priest.”

 “What?
 Why?”